-Typishly is an online literary journal publishing high quality short fiction and poetry submitted by established and emerging writers.
+Typishly is a new online literary journal publishing short fiction and poetry submitted by established and emerging writers.

 - Read her poem: Farewell Street